Steeplechase Park: 1897–1907: Creation and early years

 In 1901, Tilyou visited the Pan-American Exposition at Buffalo, New York, to find additional rides for Steeplechase Park.
 He approached Frederic Thompson (no relation to LaMarcus) and Elmer "Skip" Dundy, the creators of the popular A Trip To The Moon ride, to ask if they would bring their ride to Steeplechase.
 The ride, an indoor dark ride that simulated a space flight, had been popular in the exposition, and Thompson and Dundy signed an agreement to relocate it to Steeplechase for a year.
 However, a rainy 1902 season reduced the profits of amusement park operators at Coney Island that year and forced the closure of the adjacent Sea Lion Park.
 Thompson and Dundy spent $700,000 rebuilding Sea Lion and moved Trip to the Moon to the newly expanded park, now called Luna Park, in 1903.

 Following Luna Park's success, another amusement park on Coney Island, Dreamland, opened in 1904.
 At Coney Island's peak in the middle of the 20th century's first decade, the three amusement parks competed with each other and with many independent amusements.
 This was attributed partially to the variety of transit options available: by 1904, there were five railroads to Coney Island.
 Both Luna Park and Dreamland had more expensive attractions than Steeplechase Park.
-Tilyou countered this by modifying and adding contraptions for his customers, most of which carried an exhibitionist and risque undertone but were nonetheless popular despite their vulgarity.
-The entrance contained the Barrel of Love, a 30 by 10 ft revolving drum that threw visitors onto each other.
+Tilyou countered this by modifying and adding contraptions for his customers, most of which carried an exhibitionist and risque undertone but were nonetheless popular.
+The entrance contained the Barrel of Fun, a 30 by 10 ft revolving drum that threw visitors onto each other.
 Other contraptions included the Human Roulette Wheel, Earthquake Stairway, Dew Drop, Whichway, and Wedding Ring.
 All of these rides tossed riders around, often on top of each other, as they were designed under the assumption that men and women wanted any excuses to grab onto each other.